-Fortunately, you don’t have to use your hands to cover your ears today.
-Earplugs and/or earmuffs are readily available to deaden environmental noise.
+Fortunately, earplugs and earmuffs are readily available to deaden environmental noise.
 Earplugs can reduce noise levels by as much as 35 decibels (dB), earmuffs by as much as 22 dB.
 When sound is excessively loud, you may want to use them together.

 The Occupational Health and Safety Administration (OSHA) sets safe noise levels at 85 dB.
 Here are some instances this summer when you’ll want to protect your hearing – as well as the reasons why.